 Familial adenomatous polyposis (FAP) is a rare inherited cancer predisposition syndrome characterized by hundreds to thousands of precancerous colorectal polyps (adenomatous polyps).
-If left untreated, affected individuals inevitably develop cancer of the colon and/or rectum.
+If left untreated, affected individuals inevitably develop cancer of the colon and/or rectum at a relatively young age.
 FAP is inherited in an autosomal dominant manner and caused by abnormalities (mutations) in the APC gene.
 Mutations in the APC gene cause a group of polyposis conditions that have overlapping features: familial adenomatous polyposis, Gardner syndrome, Turcot syndrome and attenuated FAP.

 Organizations related to Familial Adenomatous Polyposis